 Acknowledgements We are grateful to members of the Knoblich laboratory for technical expertise and feedback, A. Peer, P. Moeseneder and N. Corsini for experimental support and M. Repic for help with establishing organoid electroporations.
 We also thank the Stem Cell and BioOptics core facilities of IMBA/IMP for technical support.
 We would especially like to thank the patients and their families for participating in this study.
 We would also like to thank S. McGurk for providing control MRI images.
 M.A.L. received funding from an EMBO post-doctoral fellowship and a Helen Hay Whitney post-doctoral fellowship.
 Work in A.P.J.'s laboratory is supported by the Medical Research Council, a starter grant from the European Research Council (ERC) and the Lister Institute for Preventative Medicine.
-This research was also supported by the Austrian Academy of Sciences, the Austrian Science Fund (FWF) (projects Z153-B09 and 1552-B19) and an advanced grant from ERC.
+This research was also supported in part by Wellcome Trust grant WT098051.
+Work in J.A.K.'s laboratory is supported by the Austrian Academy of Sciences, the Austrian Science Fund (FWF) (projects Z153-B09 and I552-B19) and an advanced grant from ERC.